-- Photos, pictures, and animations are displayed as you read the message. - A sound file begins playing when its slide is displayed.
-Use the volume keys to adjust the volume as the sound file plays.
+- Photos, pictures, and animations are displayed as you read the message. - A sound file or video clip begins playing when its slide is displayed.
+Use the volume keys to adjust the volume as the sound file or video clip plays.

 Note: You cannot play a sound file when the phone's ring style is set to vibrate or silent.
-To set the ring style, see page 53.
+To set the ring style, see page 58.

 Attached files are added to the end of the message.
-To open the attachment, highlight the file indicator/ filename and press VIEW (▷) (image file type), PLAY (▷) (sound file), or OPEN (▷) (vObject such as phonebook or datebook entry, or unknown file type).
+To open the attachment, highlight the file indicator/filename and press VIEW (♥) (image file type), PLAY (♥) (sound file or video clip), or OPEN (♥) (vObject such as phonebook or datebook entry, or unknown file type).